kyverno/policies/README.md

 * String values do not need to be quoted nor do values which contain JMESPath expressions such as `{{request.operation}}`.
 The exception is if a field's value is *only* such an expression.
 In those cases, the JMESPath expression needs to be double quoted.

-* Create the `artifacthub-pkg.yml` file in the same directory as your policy.
-See the Artifact Hub section below for more details on its contents.
+* Since Kyverno policies are made available on [Artifact Hub](https://artifacthub.io/), each new policy requires a separate metadata file.
+Create the `artifacthub-pkg.yml` file in the same directory as your policy.
+See the [Artifact Hub](#artifact-hub) section below for more details on its contents.

 * A dedicated folder must be created for each policy.